2019 Date and Location TBD

-The Ohio Academy of Family Physicians is proud to announce a unique opportunity for family medicine practice teams to take part in a quality improvement (QI) summit.
-Practice teams will meet outside of their normal office setting and discuss the importance of effective and efficient teamwork and its impact on patient care.
+Ohio Academy of Family Physicians members and their practice teams had the unique opportunity on April 7, 2018, to take part in a quality improvement (QI) summit where practice teams met outside of their normal office settings and discussed the importance of effective and efficient teamwork and its impact on patient care.

-Teams will hear from expert speakers in their chosen topic track on best practices in screening protocols, up-to-date guidelines, the importance of QI in patient care, and population health as a whole.
+Teams heard from expert speakers in their chosen topic track on best practices in screening protocols, up-to-date guidelines, the importance of QI in patient care, and population health as a whole.

-Participation in the Summit kick starts a five-month project where Summit participants will also utilize online modules that have been custom developed for each of the four clinical topics.
-By utilizing the modules, practices will be able to measure their team engagement, benchmark patient data, select a pathway for care delivery intervention, and re-measure outcome data after a five-month change period.
+Participation in the Summit kicked-off a five-month project where Summit participants are utilizing online modules that have been custom developed for each of the four clinical topics.
+By utilizing the modules, practices are able to measure their team engagement, benchmark patient data, select a pathway for care delivery intervention, and re-measure outcome data after the five-month change period.

 - Travel reimbursement for each team member attending the Summit

 - A $250 stipend for each team that completes the chosen topic’s online module and any additional data collection requirements

 - American Academy of Family Physicians (AAFP) Live Prescribed continuing medical education (CME) credits for participation in the Summit